 Her latest short film 'Majority', had its World Premiere at Krakow SFF 2020.
 One of only 13 films selected for the Oscar, Bafta and European Film Award affiliated festival.
-And will screen in competition at Palm Springs SFF 2020.
-Majority had its UK premiere at The London Film Festival in 2020.
 Majority was broadcast on BBC iplayer in the Comedy Shorts selection and has continued a successful festival run including BEST DRAMA at CloseUp Reykavik Film Festival in 2022.

 Tessa's feature film 'SALVAGE' is in development with Sixteen Films and BFI with producer Jack Thomas-OBrien.
 And is attached to direct the feature film PUNZEL, produced by Rajita Shah.
 Punzel has been selected to the Edinburgh Film Festival Talent Lab Connects Development Lab 2022.

 Tessa's television work includes the Emmy nominated Youth and Consequences and the critically acclaimed Wayne, produced by the writers of Deadpool.
-She directed 5 episodes of the teen sport drama Zero Chill for Netflix and directed 4 episodes of the incredibly successful Irish crime drama KIN, starring Ciaran Hinds and Charlie Cox for AMC+.
+She directed 5 episodes of the teen sport drama Zero Chill for Netflix and directed 4 episodes of the incredibly successful Irish crime drama KIN for AMC, starring Ciaran Hinds, Aiden Gillen and Charlie Cox.